 - Cost of Admission: Adult- $9.00, Student -$7.00, Senior: $7, Family- $21

 This educational space serves to celebrate the nautical heritage of the area and the vessels of the 18th and 19th centuries.
 The collection is diverse and includes models, paintings, and maritime antiques from the era of Atlantic trade.
 It’s housed in the ever elegant Scarborough House, built in 1819 for the owner of the Steamship Savannah.

 They also boast a lush and manicured garden and host many informational seafaring events to engage the community.

 Dine at one of the many Restaurants

-The Olde Pink House is an iconic culinary haven.
+The Olde Pink House is an iconic culinary haven and one of the best Savannah restaurants.
 Sophisticated yet casual, get ready to chow down on all the lowcountry classics.
 The Grey is a more recent Savannah staple, set in a refurbished Greyhound station.
 It’s fine dining in a retro chic ambiance, serving up modern takes on Southern classics.
 Savannah Seafood Shack offers the freshest and tastiest ocean delicacies.

 It’s known for the best lowcountry boil around, so tuck into this time-honoured tradition here.
 Leopold’s Ice Cream is an institution in the area.
 At over 100 years old, it’s the birthplace of the Tutti Frutti flavor.
 Don’t let the likely line dissuade you, every scoop is worth the wait.